just1689/remote-pi/README.md

 # 🌈 Road map 🦄

 ## 🚀 Version 2
-- Subscribe to pin as input
+- Subscribe to pin as input as some interval
+- Interrogate pin for ON or OFF

+## 🚀 Version 3
-- AWS integration
+- AWS integration as an alternative

+## 🚀 Version 4
+- Use both clouds together for redundant message delivery.

 # Disclaimer